Njmcq/iCloud-Control/README.md

 - [Download the latest version here](https://github.com/Njmcq/iCloud-Control/releases)
 - Place the app in your Applications folder
-- Launch it by right/control clicking and choosing "Open" (to prevent Gatekeeper from preventing the app to open) and follow the instructions on screen
+- Launch it by right/control clicking and choosing "Open" (to keep Gatekeeper from preventing the app to open) and follow the instructions on screen

 ## Usage